mysociety/popit/INSTALL.md

     # Created a new user `popit` to run service under.
     adduser popit

+    # check that the popit user can see sendmail
+    which sendmail

+    # if nothing returned then as root do something like
+    ln -s `which sendmail` /usr/bin/

     # Change to `popit` user and cd to home dir.
     ssh popit@host
     cd